iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.0.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.health.covid19 1 reviews"/>
 </p>

+> Checking the website is more reliable and informative<br> :date: __2020-05-23 10:55:37__

+> March 2020 This app just keeps saying unable to download information .
+I have uninstalled and reinstalled this app a number of times and it is always the same.
+23/05/2020 Tried again, downloaded and installed app easily but as soon as app was opened got "Try again etc.." message again.
+So annoying!<br> :date: __2020-05-23 00:31:23__

+> Batter is ZTE BATTERY SOURCE OF VIRUS LINKED TO BLUETOOTH LINKED TO OSC!!!<br> :date: __2020-05-20 19:14:48__

+> The government is hiding info on covid19<br> :date: __2020-05-18 05:59:07__

 > A great idea but shame we have the morons out of touch with reality running the states and country!
 I had this installed but with restrictions continuing no point continuing with this app!<br> :date: __2020-05-17 12:33:27__

 > Battery drainer.
 Not yet sustainable to use.<br> :date: __2020-05-16 00:09:20__